SAP/openui5-website/CONTRIBUTING.md

 - Open `http://localhost:3030` (or `http://localhost:3030/index` on Windows)

 ### Make Your Changes
-- Make sure the `master` branch of your fork is up to date by [syncing your fork](https://help.github.com/articles/syncing-a-fork/).
+- Make sure the `main` branch of your fork is up to date by [syncing your fork](https://help.github.com/articles/syncing-a-fork/).
-- Create a new feature branch from the latest `master`:
+- Create a new feature branch from the latest `main`:
 	- Run `git checkout -b the-feature-name`.
 - Make your changes, and save your files.
 - Commit and push your changes to the forked repository: